-Other factors such as vomiting can create an acidic environment in the mouth that causes bacteria to thrive and hence increase your susceptibility to tooth decay.
+Other factors, such as vomiting, can create an acidic environment in the mouth that causes bacteria to thrive and increase your susceptibility to tooth decay.

-Family dentistry procedures incorporate techniques that are effective in dealing with cavities.
+Family dentistry provides techniques that are effective in dealing with cavities.
 Discuss your options with a qualified dental expert.
-Learn more about Frequently Asked Questions About Dental Health from Richmond Hill Dentists
+Learn more about Frequently Asked Questions About Dental Health from Richmond Hill Dentists.